Bazzly/Ntech-npower/README.md

     <li><a href="#license">Alhaja nimot</a></li>
     </ol>
     <br />
-    This people ara amazing and a great listner the make the project went so smoot been a good listener and contributor.
+These people are amazing and a great listener.
+They made the project go so smoothly by being a good listener and contributor.
   </p>
 </div>